ethyca/fides/docs/fides/docs/quickstart/local_full.md

-# Running Fidesctl Locally
+# Running Fidesctl Locally (Full Installation)

 ---

-Fidesctl can be spun up locally without relying on Docker, but it is a bit more complicated.
-If you'd like something simpler, please see the [Running Fidesctl in Docker](docker.md) guide for the recommended setup experience.
+Fidesctl can be spun up locally in its entirety without relying on Docker, but it is a bit more complicated.
+If you'd like something simpler, please see the [Running Fidesctl in Docker](docker.md) guide for the recommended setup experience or [Running Fidesctl Locally (Standalone)](local_standalone.md) for the simplest possible installation.

 ## System Requirements